Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 The configuration payload consists of the information which must be known about the HPE Cray EX system so it can be passed to the `csi` (Cray Site Init) program during the CSM installation process.

 Information gathered from a site survey is needed to feed into the CSM installation process, such as system name, system size, site network information for the CAN, site DNS configuration, site NTP configuration, network information for the node used to bootstrap the installation.
-More detailed component level information about the system hardware is encapsulated in the SHCD (Shasta Cabling Diagram), which is a spreadhsheet prepared by HPE Cray Manufacturing to assemble the components of the system and connect appropriately labeled cables.
+More detailed component level information about the system hardware is encapsulated in the SHCD (Shasta Cabling Diagram), which is a spreadsheet prepared by HPE Cray Manufacturing to assemble the components of the system and connect appropriately labeled cables.

 How the configuration payload is prepared depends on whether this is a first time install of CSM software on this system or the CSM software is being reinstalled.
 The reinstall scenario has the